-- Individuals face a standard lifecycle problem with borrowing limit \underline{A}^{e} .
-Working Stage - At j_b , individuals transfer asset to offspring after observing their high school ability. • Tranfer - I assume retirees offer no labor, receive pension p(e, θ), and have no access to loans.
+- The second half is similar except - subsidies s2(q) - enrollees can work as college dropouts during the second half - ▶ graduate and draw $\eta' \sim \Pi^{CG}$ at the end of the period - After education, individuals face a standard problem with borrowing limit A^e.
+Working Stage - At j_b , individuals transfer asset to offspring after observing their high school ability. • Tranfer - I assume retirees offer no labor, receive pension, and have no access to loans.
 Retirement Stage